-In collaboration with Wright State’s degree-granting colleges, University College provides over 50 First-Year Seminars to more than 1,000 first-year students who share academic and social interests.
+In collaboration with Wright State’s degree-granting colleges, University College provides over 30 First-Year Seminars to many first-year students who share academic and social interests.

 - Wright State is one of three “linked” First-Year Seminar programs identified as exemplary and notable in Exploring the Evidence: Initiatives in the First College Year, National Resource Center for the First-Year Experience & Students in Transition, University of South Carolina, 2008 (p.
 77-81).